 5. After the InterviewReview the notes, looking for the “greatest hits” in terms of quotes that are interesting and relevant to your research question.
 Then, capture them on post it notes.
 Include the person’s name and any other helpful information.
 Share out with your team to get aligned–don’t forget the emotion involved with each quote!

 Some Helpful ResourcesChanneling Your Inner Barbara Walters: Mastering the Interview

 Stop doing user interviews.
 Start having conversations.

-So, now that you know about the tool, come hang out with us on May 16-17th to learn how to facilitate it
+So, now that you know about the tool, come hang out with us on September 19-20.learn how to facilitate it